-One of the greatest regrets from my very minor career as opera impresario is my failure to bring another Gilbert & Sullivan project to fruition: a production of Trial by Jury that was to have taken place at the Supreme Court in 1997 or 1998.
+One of the greatest regrets from my very limited career as an opera impresario is my failure to bring another Gilbert & Sullivan project to fruition: a production of Trial by Jury that was to have taken place at the Supreme Court in 1997 or 1998.
 Working with the Savoyards and friends from the Washington Opera Chorus, we assembled a cast of singers, although Justice Scalia insisted on playing the Foreman of the Jury himself.
 Also, Chief Justice Rehnquist requested we add a speaking part for him.
 There were discussions of enlisting Nina Totenberg to sing at least part of the opening chorus, “Hark, the hour of 10 is sounding” as a solo, appropriate given her long career of reporting on the Court.
 Sadly, the whole project collapsed due to logistics and scheduling problems.
 But the greatest casting coup was my getting a tentative agreement from Justices O’Connor and Ginsburg to appear as non-singing members of the Chorus of Bridesmaids.

 Concurrence and Dissent

 The Supreme Court thrives on the confidentiality of its internal deliberations, and I think many of the discussions I had with Justice Ginsburg, whether written or spoken, must fall under this veil of secrecy.
 Her operatic tastes were wide-ranging, but there were certain styles of modern music of which she was less than enamored.
 Similarly, she didn’t always care for updated productions that, to make up an example, set Handel’s Giulio Cesare (Julius Caesar) in a mid-20th century authoritarian state, or placed Mozart’s Don Giovanni in the midst of an American political campaign*.
 In a March 2001 interview given as an intermission feature during a Metropolitan Opera broadcast of Manon, she delivered her opinion: “The key questions are, does it work with the music, and is it consistent with the characters’ character, as the composer and librettist envision those?”
 She went on to compliment a production of Rigoletto set in Little Italy that worked “remarkably well.”
 Because we spoke candidly about matters of singing and staging, I have selected only those discussions that will not result in hurting anyone’s feelings.